Sargodha Tehsil: Location

-Sargodha Tehsil is situated in Pakistani province of Punjab.
-It is located 172 km northwest of Lahore, in Sargodha District.
+Sargodha Tehsil is located 172 km northwest of the provincial capital Lahore, in Sargodha District.
 It lies about 30 mile from the M-2 motorway, which connects Lahore and Islamabad.
-It is connected to the M-2 by several interchanges at different locations.
+The tehsil is connected to the M-2 by interchanges at different locations.
 Sargodha is roughly 94 km from Faisalabad, due southeast.
 Directly east connected by the M-2 motorway are Lahore and the route to Rawalpindi and Islamabad.